 Advantages and Disadvantages of Outboard Motors

-One big advantage of outboard engines is that they can be removed and stored away.
-This also helps when you have a mechanical problem, everything is so much easier to reach than inside the inboard engine.
+One big advantage of an outboard motor is that it can be removed and stored away.
+This also helps when you have a mechanical problem; everything is easier to reach than inside the inboard engine.

-The Outboard engine is less powerful and uses more fuel, but at the same time maneuverability is so much better than with the inboard engine.
+The Outboard motor is less powerful and uses more fuel, but at the same time, maneuverability is so much better than with the inboard engine.
 That, however, changes if you are in rough waters.

-Inboard is better here because it is in the water 100% of the time while the outboard can be out of the water significant amount of time, depending on the wave height.
+The inboard is better here because it is in the water 100% of the time, while the outboard can be out of the water significant amount of time, depending on the wave height.

-Another advantage of the outboard engine is not really related to the engine itself but rather the ability to sell your boat in case you chose to do so.
+Another advantage of the outboard engine is not really related to the engine itself but rather the ability to sell your boat if you chose to do so.

 Why do I say that?